nodejs/node/doc/api/tls.md

 added: v0.11.4
 -->

-* Returns: {boolean}
+* {boolean}

-Returns `true` if the peer certificate was signed by one of the CAs specified when creating the `tls.TLSSocket` instance, otherwise `false`.
+This property is `true` if the peer certificate was signed by one of the CAs specified when creating the `tls.TLSSocket` instance, otherwise `false`.

 ### `tlsSocket.disableRenegotiation()`